vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 standardized swing length, and launch angle.
 The highest correlation is between `bat speed` and `swing length`, with a value of 0.589.
 This indicates a moderate positive correlation, which is logical, as higher bat speeds tend to be associated with longer swing lengths.
+(Russell (2008))

 Since this is the highest correlation, and other correlations are low, multicollinearity does not appear to be a significant concern in the